-These African tribal masks couldn’t be easier to make.
-Just cut out a face shape from an old cardboard box plus stick a strip on the back to hold the mask.
+These African tribal masks couldn’t be easier to make!
+Just cut out a face shape from an old cardboard box and stick a strip on the back with which to hold the mask.
 Paint the whole mask in one colour and then paint the eyes, nose and mouth.
-Once the paint has begun to dry, use mark making tools (straws, glue sticks, nails and screws, pen lids…keep a box full of junk with interesting shapes for these occasions…I use mine constantly!) to make patterns.
+Once the paint has begun to dry, use mark making tools to make the patterns.

-Air drying clay is brilliant because there’s no need for firing.
-It can be painted with a mix of poster paint and PVA or just leave plain.
+Air drying clay needs to be left for a few days to fully dry.
+It can be painted with a mix of poster paint and PVA once hard, or just leave plain.